 His book Along Sound Lines: Making Dubai 1955-1979 will be published by Stanford University Press in 2020.

-Speaking engagements have included Tate Modern, Columbia University, MIT, Architectural Association, Harvard Graduate School of Design, Kuwait University, the International New Town Institute, Inspiring Cities (Amsterdam), and ETH Zurich.
-His writing has appeared in Perspecta, Log, Architectural Design, Artforum, Volume, ARCH+, Ibraaz, and Shinkenchiku.
+Todd’s work has been featured in several Venice Architecture Biennials, the Sharjah Biennial, and various other exhibitions.
+His work has been published in The Guardian, Perspecta, Log, Jadaliyya, Journal of Urban History, International Journal of Middle Eastern Studies, Architectural Design, Artforum, Volume, ARCH+, and Ibraaz.
+Speaking engagements have included Harvard University, Yale University, TU Delft, Columbia University, MIT, Architectural Association, the International New Town Institute, Inspiring Cities (Amsterdam), and ETH Zurich.
 He worked as an urban planner for the New York City Housing Department and for the New York City 2012 Olympic Committee.
-He holds degrees in architecture and English literature from Yale University.
+Living in Amsterdam, he holds degrees in architecture and English literature from Yale University.